zefrios/Python/LinkedIn Webscrapper II: EDA /README.md

 Do mind that the list provided (keyword_counts) needs to be a list of tuples for the code above to work.

-Now, we visualize the Enlgish keywords:
+Now, we visualize the English keywords:

 ```Python
 plt.subplot(1, 2, 1)